Adezzz/AdelaideGenay/aboutme.md

 ---
 layout: page
 title: Curriculum Vitae
-subtitle: Welcome to my professional homepage
+subtitle: Design, Research and Development Engineer with a Ph.D. in XR
 ---

 ### Summary

 Recently graduated Ph.D. with a passion for sharing her knowledge.
 Specialized in Avatars, Augmented Reality, HCI, and Cognitive Science.
 MS in
 Computer Science Engineering with a major in Multimedia and Video Game development.
 BS in Engineering Science.
+Now working as a freelance engineer in R&D projects related to XR.
 Large experience abroad.

 ### Ph.D.